HAL9009MATH/HAL9009MATH.github.io/README.md

-I am a postdoctoral researcher in Computer Science at the University of California, Santa Barbara, where I work in Security Lab (SecLab) led by [Dr. Christopher Kruegel](https://scholar.google.com/citations?user=f0NoTC0AAAAJ&hl=en) and [Dr. Giovanni Vigna](https://scholar.google.com/citations?user=2eM6GocAAAAJ&hl=en).
+I am a postdoctoral researcher in Computer Science at the University of California, Santa Barbara, where I work in Security Lab (SecLab) led by  and [Dr. Giovanni Vigna](https://scholar.google.com/citations?user=2eM6GocAAAAJ&hl=en).
 My research is centered on Computer Security, specifically focusing on System Security and Formal Methods.
 The primary aim of my work is to develop automated program analysis tssechniques addressing different security challenges.
 You can find a list of my publications below or on my [Google Scholar](https://scholar.google.com/citations?user=EX7bNscAAAAJ&hl=en) page.

 You can see more about my background in my [CV](https://ylya.github.io/cv.pdf).